INTERVIEW: Container Giant Maersk Discusses Ramping Up Methanol Supply

 Maersk would need as much as 20 million mt/year of methanol to use it as the main fuel for its entire fleet.
 File Image / Pixabay

-Shipping giant AP Moller-Maersk has secured its first supply of methanol, in an early step that may represent just 0.0005% of the green electrons the firm needs in the daunting challenge of decarbonising its fleet.
+Shipping giant AP Moller-Maersk has secured its first supply of methanol, in an early step that may represent just 0.0005% of the green energy the firm needs in the daunting challenge of decarbonising its fleet.

 On Thursday the company announced a deal for it to buy 10,000 mt/year of green methanol from an as-yet-unbuilt plant in Denmark to meet the fuel requirements of its first zero-carbon ship, a 2,100 TEU feeder vessel due for delivery in mid-2023.